 The court recognizes that a number of motions filed with the court do not require additional briefing before the court takes them under consideration.
-However, to the extent the parties determine that briefing is necessary on a non-summary judgment motion, or to the extent the court orders briefing on a non-summary judgment motion, the following schedule and requirements for the submission of briefs will apply unless the court enters a separate briefing schedule within two business days of the filing of the motion.
+However, to the extent the parties determine that briefing is necessary on a non-summary judgment motion, or to the extent the court orders briefing on a non-summary judgment motion, the following schedule and requirements for the submission of briefs are established.
 Except for good cause shown, briefs that do not conform to the requirements of this Order will be stricken.
-Please note that deadlines may need to be extended to reflect the notice, service, and filing challenges that accompany pro se parties.